-The G4+ GTRLink Plug-In ECU supports several options for fitting of a IAT sensor.
+The G4X GTRLink Plug-In ECU supports several options for fitting of a IAT sensor.
 Either of the following options can be used:

 - 1. Factory Fitted IAT Sensor (GTR Only) GTR models are factory fitted with an IAT sensor.
 This sensor is wired to An Temp 2. - 2.
 IAT Through Expansion Connector The expansion connector provides ground and temperature channels for the connection of an IAT sensor.
+Note spare An Volt channels can be used as temperature inputs when a pullup resistor (to +5V) is added.